 In 1993, Cayman Crime Stoppers, was formed by the Cayman Islands Chamber of Commerce to provide a vital service that assists law enforcement to protect our community from crime.
 At that time, there was evidence of increased criminal activity and it was apparent that an organization like Crime Stoppers could play a key role in helping law enforcement agencies solve crimes.

-Vice Chairman: Stephen Leontsinis
+Chairman: Stephen Leontsinis

 Treasurer: Rupesh Daya